MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple/testflight_internal.md

 > [!TIP]
 > [Build your app according to Apples guidelines](https://developer.apple.com/app-store/submissions/)

-1. From the Stores home page select “App Store Connect users”.
+1. From the Stores home page, select “App Store Connect users”.
 2. Click on **Publish to TestFlight** in the upper-right corner.
-3. At the first step of the wizard you must upload you ipa file and after the file have a been succesfully uploaded you'll se details like icon and version.
+3. At the first step of the wizard, you must upload you ipa file and after the file have a been successfully uploaded you'll se details like icon and version.
 Click **Next**.
 4. Click on **Publish**.
 The status for this release on the store details page will show as **Submitted**.
-Submitted means that the ipa have been deivered to App Store Connect for evaulation.
+Submitted means that the ipa have been delivered to App Store Connect for evaluation.
 5. Once App Center has completed the hand-over of the app to iTunes, the status of the app will change to **Published**.
 And the app is available to download through Apple's TestFlight service.
-6. In case of a failure while publishing by Apple, the status will change to **Failed** with the appropriate error message.
+6. If a failure occures, while publishing by Apple, the status will change to **Failed** with the appropriate error message.